45 Most Common Types of Spiders in Florida

 All types of spiders in Florida are venomous to some degree.
 That doesn’t mean they’re harmful or dangerous to people.
 Let’s take a closer look at the Gray Wall Jumping Spider.

-Unlike many other types of jumping spiders, this guy is timid and small.
+Unlike many other jumping spiders, this guy is timid and small.
 They like to live and hide out in dark places like large cracks and crevices.
 Their body length averages about one inch long.

 These types of spiders may not be too terrifying to come across.
-Their fear-inducing behavior can make them seem scarier than they really are.
+Their fear-inducing behavior can make them seem scarier than they are.

 Leave a Reply